 After use, to prolong the life of your sprayer and keep it handy for future applications, you can follow these steps to clean it ready for storage:

 - Flush out the sprayer with warm water and a washing-up liquid - then flush through with clean water.
 Shake it dry, and hang it up.

 - If struggling to clean, it may be blocked.
 Try spraying a strong citrus or meths cleaner (or our Lanoguard Remover and Gun Wash) through to clear any blockages - or leave the sprayer in warm water for a few minutes to thin down any Lanoguard stuck inside.

 Is the sprayer still not working for you?
 Follow these steps:

 - Ensure the hose tube is properly inserted into the trigger head.

 - Remove the small sieve filter from the end of the extension hose, we remove these before sending them out but sometimes they can be left on by mistake.

 - If the sprayer stops working, try immersing it in hand-hot water for a few minutes and spraying this hand hot water through the tubes to remove any blockages.
 You can also poke a pin into the spray nozzle to remove possible blockages.

 - If no luck, please accept our apologies and be sure to get in touch.
-We'll send you out a replacement free of charge.
+We're happy to help.
 You can use other household sprayers in the meantime, but bear in mind they may use more liquid than necessary.
 Thank you for understanding.